FlavScents AInsights Entry for (E)-2-hexen-1-yl acetate (CAS: 2497-18-9)

 - Molecular Weight: 142.20 g/mol

 (E)-2-hexen-1-yl acetate is an ester compound characterized by its acetate functional group, which contributes to its fruity and green odor profile.
-The presence of the unsaturated hexenyl chain is significant for its odor characteristics, providing a fresh, green note that is often associated with the smell of freshly cut grass or green apples.
+The presence of the unsaturated hexenyl chain is significant for its odor characteristics, providing a fresh, green note often associated with natural, leafy scents.

 Citation hooks: FlavScents; PubChem; FEMA